elunna/nerfhack-changelog/README.md

 * Wand of cancellation extensions
   * Monsters can zap the player with wands of cancellation
   * Being cancelled removes most temporary effects (invisibility, protection, reflection)
-* Wands of secret door detection can be broken to detect traps and portals
 * Wand explosions discharge their effects in an explosion (SLASH'EM).
 * Monsters zapping cursed wands have double the chance of explosions.
 * You must have at least one free hand (that is not welded to a cursed item or shield) to zap a wand.
 * Plastic wands can neither be broken (via apply) nor exploded by shock damage.
 This includes all wands made of plastic material including: "plastic", "pliable", and "green".
-* Wands can sometimes generate pre-charged
+* Wands can sometimes generate pre-charged, especially for monsters
-* Wands of polymorph appear less often.
+* Wands of polymorph appear less often and monsters never spawn with them

 #### Wands of wishing
 * Wands of wishing have been replaced with scrolls of wishing - please see the section on Wishes.